clojure-liberator/liberator/README.markdown

 Liberator is a Clojure library for building RESTful applications.

+## Quick Links

+You can find documentation at http://clojure-liberator.github.io/liberator

+If you have any questions, visit our fine google group at https://groups.google.com/forum/#!forum/clojure-liberator

 ### Similar projects

 Liberator used to be known as compojure-rest.
 It got renamed in July 2012.